UL-FRI-NLP-Course-2022-23/nlp-course-bob/README.md

 ## Thesaurus - synonyms method usage

-In order to use our synonym method - Thesaurus for paraphrasing, you first need to create a new environment using `requirements_mt.txt` file by running:
+In order to use our synonym method - Thesaurus for paraphrasing, you first need to create a new environment using `requirements_mt.yaml` file by running:

 ```
-$ conda create --name <environment_name> --file requirements_mt.txt
+$ conda create --name <environment_name> --file requirements_mt.yaml
 ```
 Afterwards, run the `thesaurus/main.py` script.
 The results will be visible in file `thesaurus/manual_data_results/results.csv`

 ## Metrics usage

-In order to use our metrics, you first need to create a new environment using `requirements_mt.txt` file by running:
+In order to use our metrics, you first need to create a new environment using `requirements_mt.yaml` file by running:

 ```
-$ conda create --name <environment_name> --file requirements_mt.txt
+$ conda create --name <environment_name> --file requirements_mt.yaml
 ```

 You can also use the environment from the thesaurus method.